Adaptive Data-Knowledge Alignment in Genetic Perturbation Prediction: Experiments

 \section{Experiments}

-We evaluate ALIGNED on multiple large-scale perturbation datasets for predicting genome-wide responses and assess the knowledge refinement mechanism in isolation.
-The experiments address the following research questions: \begin{itemize} \item[Q1] Can ALIGNED achieve a higher balanced consistency than existing methods without damaging either data or knowledge consistency? \item[Q2] Is the knowledge refinement mechanism capable of re-discovering biologically meaningful and well-structured regulatory knowledge? \item[Q3] Does the framework leverage knowledge to improve prediction on unseen data, particularly under limited data availability?
+We evaluate ALIGNED on multiple large-scale perturbation datasets for predicting genome-wide responses and assess the knowledge refinement mechanism in isolation\footnote{Details of experiment hardware and runtime are in Section~\ref{sec:runtime}.}.
+The experiments address the following research questions: \begin{itemize} \item[Q1] Can ALIGNED achieve a higher balanced consistency than existing methods without damaging either data or knowledge consistency? \item[Q2] Is the knowledge refinement mechanism capable of re-discovering biologically meaningful and well-structured regulatory knowledge? \item[Q3] Does the framework leverage knowledge to improve prediction on unseen data, particularly under limited data availability? \end{itemize}